taseenb/Pi/README.md

-# Pi == Processing ideas
+# Pi == Processing ideas BETA

-Processing ideas (alpha)
-The Processing ide web application http://www.processingideas.com/
-Languages: Javascript + Php
+A Processing editor for the browser.

 ## Setup